 - Policies are the responsibility of our COO and are reviewed annually.

 - Risk assessments are the responsibility of our Business Unit Leads within each country.

 - Investigations and due diligence for those investigations is the responsibility of our COO with the appropriate Business Unit Lead and our Global Operations team.

-Awareness is raised with all employees and suppliers through our newsletters and internal blog posts.
+Awareness is raised with all employees through annual training and induction.
 Further awareness training is provided to all individuals involved directly in the above areas of responsibility.
 This policy is cascaded to our suppliers through their service agreements and our onboarding activities.

 Our Team Charter forms part of our Employee Handbook and explains the behaviours we expected of them including our expectations regarding the key tenets of the Act while at work.

 We encourage all our employees to report any concerns relating to unlawful conduct, malpractice, dangers to the public or the environment, and any other matter of a serious nature.
 The Modern Slavery Act 2015 (the “Act”) is specifically referenced within our employee handbook.

 Code of Conduct for Suppliers

 We undertake due diligence when considering taking on new suppliers, and regularly review existing suppliers.
 This due diligence includes: